-The Funds and certain Underlying Funds may engage in short sales.
-Short sales are transactions in which a Fund or Underlying Fund sells a security it does not own in anticipation of a decline in the market value of that security.
-To complete such a transaction, the Fund or Underlying Fund must borrow the security to make delivery to the buyer.
-The Fund or Underlying Fund then is obligated to replace the security borrowed by purchasing it at the market price at the time of replacement.
-The price at such time may be more or less than the price at which the security was sold by the Fund or Underlying Fund.
-Until the security is replaced, the Fund or Underlying Fund is required to pay to the lender amounts equal to any dividend which accrues during the period of the loan.
-To borrow the security, the Fund or Underlying Fund also may be required to pay a premium, which would increase the cost of the security sold.
+The Strategic Factor Allocation Fund may engage in short sales.
+Short sales are transactions in which a Fund sells a security it does not own in anticipation of a decline in the market value of that security.
+To complete such a transaction, the Fund must borrow the security to make delivery to the buyer.
+The Fund then is obligated to replace the security borrowed by purchasing it at the market price at the time of replacement.
+The price at such time may be more or less than the price at which the security was sold by the Fund .
+Until the security is replaced, the Fund is required to pay to the lender amounts equal to any dividend which accrues during the period of the loan.
+To borrow the security, the Fund also may be required to pay a premium, which would increase the cost of the security sold.
 There will also be other costs associated with short sales.

-An Underlying Fund will incur a loss as a result of the short sale if the price of the security increases between the date of the short sale and the date on which the Fund or Underlying Fund replaces the borrowed security.
-The Fund or Underlying Fund will realize a gain if the security declines in price between those dates.
+The Fund will incur a loss as a result of the short sale if the price of the security increases between the date of the short sale and the date on which the Fund replaces the borrowed security.
+The Fund will realize a gain if the security declines in price between those dates.
 This result is the opposite of what one would expect from a cash purchase of a long position in a security.
-The amount of any gain will be decreased, and the amount of any loss increased, by the amount of any premium or amounts in lieu of interest the Fund or Underlying Fund may be required to pay in connection with a short sale, and will be also decreased by any transaction or other costs.
+The amount of any gain will be decreased, and the amount of any loss increased, by the amount of any premium or amounts in lieu of interest the Fund may be required to pay in connection with a short sale, and will be also decreased by any transaction or other costs.

-Until a Fund or Underlying Fund replaces a borrowed security in connection with a short sale, the Fund or Underlying Fund will fully collateralize its position.
+Until a Fund replaces a borrowed security in connection with a short sale, the Fund will fully collateralize its position.

-There is no guarantee that a Fund or Underlying Fund will be able to close out a short position at any particular time or at an acceptable price.
-During the time that a Fund or Underlying Fund is short a security, it is subject to the risk that the lender of the security will terminate the loan at a time when the Fund or Underlying Fund is unable to borrow the same security from another lender.
-If that occurs, the Fund or Underlying Fund may be "bought in" at the price required to purchase the security needed to close out the short position, which may be a disadvantageous price.
+There is no guarantee that a Fund will be able to close out a short position at any particular time or at an acceptable price.
+During the time that a Fund is short a security, it is subject to the risk that the lender of the security will terminate the loan at a time when the Fund is unable to borrow the same security from another lender.
+If that occurs, the Fund may be "bought in" at the price required to purchase the security needed to close out the short position, which may be a disadvantageous price.